An Easy Dog: Learned Helplessness in Racing Industry Greyhounds

 Unlike the first symptoms that bring other breeds into a vet’s office, for greyhounds, one in five has “a spontaneous fracture without a prior history of lameness” as the very first symptom.
 Yet in many other ways, greyhound lovers’ committed restocking of hounds to hearth is understandable.
 Greyhounds are sweet, deserving dogs and I wish for every one of them to land in wonderful, loving homes.
 But even more, I wish for them, as I do for all sighthounds and animals in general, to be truly seen, as we like to say in our culture, and respected.

 When my first greyhound was receiving care for osteosarcoma, her oncologist shared with me—unsolicited—what she found to be the implications of her data: That the training for racing that greyhounds receive as they are growing creates the environment for bone cancer to grow, and that it is comparatively rare for non-racing industry greyhounds to develop osteosarcoma.
 She also mentioned that in female racers, the disease may be encouraged by the drugs given to keep them from going into heat.
 The U.S.A.’s foremost expert in greyhound medicine, Dr. Guillermo Couto, reports that osteosarcoma is the cause of death in 25-30 percent of all the dogs from racing lines (Email exchange January 2018).
 Other experts have told me their informal research suggests the number is higher.
 I include these comments as a sort of prologue because even though osteosarcoma in racing hounds is not this article’s focus, it is a constant, serious concern for most of those who love greyhounds.
-That same concern, which eventually became a subtle mental nagging, drove me to write this article once it became clear that greyhounds are suffering another horrible, largely preventable illness in even greater numbers.
+That same concern, which became a subtle mental nagging, drove me to write this article once it became clear that greyhounds are suffering another horrible, largely preventable illness in even greater numbers.

 Processing our own adoption applications for non-greyhound sighthounds helped me come to understand, though I was a stubborn learner, repeatedly hopping on an increasingly familiar roller coaster: The good news high of experienced sighthound adopters who understand the need for sighthound rules and caution, followed by the bad news drop of realization that greyhound adopters are, generally, a radically different breed than other sighthound adopters.
 Of course there are exceptions, and thanks to exceptional people, we have had some successful placements of non greyhounds with‘greyhound people.’
 What usually happens, though, is something more along the lines of “I think we’re just looking for an easy dog,” or “My greyhound has never tried to jump my 4-foot fence.”
 I’m not criticizing them.
 They are simply accustomed to the ways of their greyhounds just as their greyhounds were accustomed to the ways of their own long-held conditions; these adopters may have been told that this is the way, even the natural way of their dogs.
 Ex-racing greyhound adopters often believe that their greyhounds are incapable of jumping even a low fence—even though many of them have been trained to leap into their own stacked cages.
 When my first greyhound wouldn’t get into my vehicle on her own, the director of the rescue from which she came told me that not only could she jump in there on her own, but she could jump over the car if she wanted to.
 So why didn’t she?
 Keep this in mind for later.